-Leading co-educational boarding and day College within regional NSW, Scots All Saints College, Bathurst will visit a number of regional and rural towns this month to connect with past, current and future families and support local ‘buy from the bush’ campaigns.
+Leading co-educational boarding and day College within regional NSW, Scots All Saints College, Bathurst visited a number of regional and rural towns in early 2020 to connect with past, current and future families and support local ‘buy from the bush’ campaigns.

 Director of Community Engagement & Marketing, Mrs Mel Monico said, we understand most of our families are on the land or working in small business and it can be challenging to leave properties to learn more about education opportunities for their children.